MEET FATHER & SON OWNERS, STEVE & HUNTER FIERS

-Hours of hard work, diligent research, and some learning hurdles filled the next two years.
-However, dedication and perseverance prevailed and in the fall of 2014, Lionstone Brewing Company was born as the first proposed and approved microbrewery in Geneseo, Illinois in over 100 years.
-History is being revitalized since Lionstone Brewery and Gastropub is located just 300 yards away from where a brewery once stood 120 years ago.
-The name, Lionstone, was inspired by the Fiers family’s European heritage, much of which is Belgian.
-The lion is the protector of the Belgian coat of arms and the mark of the Fiers Brewery.
+Steve and Hunter Fiers established Lionstone Brewing Company in 2014 to awaken these dormant beasts and the beer styles and traditions they have protected.
+History is being revitalized since Lionstone Brewery and Gastropub is located just 100 yards from where a brewery once stood 125 years ago.
+The name Lionstone was inspired by the Fiers family’s European heritage.
+The lion is the protector of the Belgian coat of arms and the mark of the Fiers’ brewery.

-Let us pour you a pint and help us write the future…….
+Let us pour you a pint and help us write the future.
+We invite you to run with the pride.
 Cheers!

 I started homebrewing in college because I thought it would be an interesting challenge and it seemed like a great blend of science and creativity.
 As is true with many brewers, after my first couple of homebrew kits I was hooked on brewing.
 My sister gave me some hop rhizomes for my birthday, which was the perfect gift because gardening was becoming a hobby of mine.
 I was now growing the ingredients to make beer.
 The degree I sought turned out to be agriculture because I wanted to grow hops.
 I received my Bachelors of Science in Agriculture from Western Illinois University.
 It was in college that I met a friend from Geneseo who introduced me to Lionstone Brewing.